Château de Rustéphan: Architecture

-It is believed that the manor-house once consisted of a rectangular corps de logis and had turrets at each of the corners, as well as the large central staircase tower.
+It is believed that the manor house once consisted of a rectangular corps de logis and had turrets at each of the corners, as well as a large central staircase tower.

 Legends

 Nearly all the residents of Nizon believe that the ghosts of former village residents Géneviève de Rustéphan and Iannick ar Flécher still haunt the château today.
-This true 16th century story is a tragic tale of a commoner (Iannick) who fell in love with the daughter (Géneviève) of the local seigneur of Faou.
-Their two families did not approve of the relationship, and Iannick was forced to become a priest and leave town.
+This true 16th-century story is a tragic tale of a commoner (Iannick) who fell in love with the daughter (Géneviève) of the local seigneur of Faou.
+Their two families did not approve of the relationship, and Iannick was forced to leave and become a priest.
 The young woman died broken-hearted and her spirit is said to haunt the ruins to this day.
 It has been reported that the apparition of an old, sad priest (Iannick) has also been seen lurking around the ruins.
-Village inhabitants used to gather in the grassy space in front the ruins of the château to dance and celebrate various holidays, however after numerous reported sightings of unexplained figures seen watching them from within the ruins, they learned to stay away from the place on moonlit nights when the spirits were said to appear.
+Village inhabitants used to gather in the grassy space in front of the ruins to dance and celebrate various holidays, but after numerous reported sightings of unexplained figures seen watching them from within the ruins, they learned to stay away from the place on moonlit nights when the spirits were said to appear.

 Preservation

-The local people of Nizon are trying to save the remains of the château from further vandalism and effects of the weather.
-There is an effort underway to reinforce the walls and tower and try to keep the structure from falling down.
+The local people of Nizon are trying to save the remains of the château from further vandalism and the effects of the weather.
+There is an effort underway to reinforce the walls and tower and try to keep the structure from falling.

-The castle has been listed as a Monument historique (historical monument) by the French Ministry of Culture since 1926.
+The castle has been listed as a monument historique (historical monument) by the French Ministry of Culture since 1926.